Paramagnetic phases of strongly correlated ultracold fermions coupled to an optical cavity: Introduction

 \section{Introduction}

-Understanding the effect of non-local interactions in strongly correlated quantum many-body systems is a long-standing question in physics.~This question arises, for instance, when considering the long-range interactions of dipolar \cite{griesmaier2005bose, chicireanu2006simultaneous, lahaye2009physics, baranov2012condensed} and Rydberg-excited quantum gases \cite{labuhn2016tunable, zeiher2016many, bernien2017probing} or the Coulomb interaction \cite{hirsch1984charge, lin1986condensation, micnas1988superconductivity, micnas1990superconductivity, dagotto1994superconductivity, chattopadhyay1997phase, vojta1999charge, pietig1999reentrant, vojta2001phase, hoang2002coherent, calandra2002metal, rosciszewski2003charge, tong2004charge, aichhorn2004charge, merino2005quantum, davoudi2006nearest, merino2007nonlocal, camjayi2008coulomb, fratini2009unconventional, amaricci2010extended, merino2013emergent, ayral2013screening, huang2014extended, hafermann2014collective, van2014beyond, terletska2017charge, kapcia2017doping, terletska2018charge} between electrons in a metal.~A unique approach to address this problem is to investigate a quantum gas coupled to a single-mode optical cavity driven by a pump laser \cite{mivehvar2021cavity}.~In this setting, the two-photon processes between the cavity and the pump mediate an effective global long-range interaction among the atoms.~This experimental setup has enabled the observation of the superradiant self-organization quantum phase transition, where a checkerboard density-wave pattern emerges in the atomic density simultaneously with steady-state superradiance marked by the macroscopic number of photons occupying the cavity mode which is caused by the coherent scattering of pump photons into the cavity.~This phenomenon was first observed in a transversely-driven atomic Bose-Einstein condensate loaded into an optical cavity \cite{baumann2010dicke}.~Since then, significant experimental progress has been made with bosons coupled to optical cavities, including the investigation of symmetry breaking across the transition \cite{baumann2011exploring}, the measurement of the softening of the lowest-energy polariton mode \cite{mottl2012roton}, the observation of quench dynamics across the non-equilibrium phase transition \cite{klinder2015dynamical}, and the determination of the atomic dynamic structure factor from the power spectral density of the cavity radiation field \cite{landig2015measuring}.
+Understanding the effect of nonlocal interactions in strongly correlated quantum many-body systems is a long-standing question in physics.~This question arises, for instance, when considering the long-range interactions of dipolar \cite{griesmaier2005bose, chicireanu2006simultaneous, lahaye2009physics, baranov2012condensed} and Rydberg-excited quantum gases \cite{labuhn2016tunable, zeiher2016many, bernien2017probing} or the Coulomb interaction \cite{hirsch1984charge, lin1986condensation, micnas1988superconductivity, micnas1990superconductivity, dagotto1994superconductivity, chattopadhyay1997phase, vojta1999charge, pietig1999reentrant, vojta2001phase, hoang2002coherent, calandra2002metal, rosciszewski2003charge, tong2004charge, aichhorn2004charge, merino2005quantum, davoudi2006nearest, merino2007nonlocal, camjayi2008coulomb, fratini2009unconventional, amaricci2010extended, merino2013emergent, ayral2013screening, huang2014extended, hafermann2014collective, van2014beyond, terletska2017charge, kapcia2017doping, terletska2018charge} between electrons in a metal.~A unique approach to address this problem is to investigate a quantum gas coupled to a single-mode optical cavity driven by a pump laser \cite{mivehvar2021cavity}.~In this setting, the two-photon processes between the cavity and the pump mediate an effective global long-range interaction among the atoms.~This experimental setup has enabled the observation of the superradiant self-organization quantum phase transition, where a checkerboard density-wave pattern emerges in the atomic density simultaneously with steady-state superradiance marked by the macroscopic number of photons occupying the cavity mode which is caused by the coherent scattering of pump photons into the cavity.~This phenomenon was first observed in a transversely driven thermal gas coupled to an optical cavity \cite{black2003observation}, and later in a transversely driven atomic Bose–Einstein condensate (BEC) coupled to an optical cavity \cite{baumann2010dicke}.~Since then, significant experimental progress has been made with bosons coupled to optical cavities, including the investigation of symmetry breaking across the transition \cite{baumann2011exploring}, the measurement of the softening of the lowest-energy polariton mode \cite{mottl2012roton}, the observation of quench dynamics across the non-equilibrium phase transition \cite{klinder2015dynamical}, and the determination of the atomic dynamic structure factor from the power spectral density of the cavity radiation field \cite{landig2015measuring}.